Java: Hindu-Buddhist (Classic) period

+The period between the 5th and 15th century in Java is often referred to as the Hindu-Buddhist period, while in the broader context of Southeast Asia it is also referred to as the Classic period.
 The Taruma kingdom of western Java existed from the 5th to the 7th centuries, while the Heling kingdom sent embassies to China starting in 640.

-However, the first major principality was the Mataram kingdom that was founded in central Java at the beginning of the 8th century.
-Mataram's religion centered on the Hindu god Shiva, and the kingdom produced some of Java's earliest Hindu temples on the Dieng Plateau.
-Around the 8th century, the Sailendra dynasty rose in Kedu Plain and become the patron of Mahayana Buddhism.
-This ancient kingdom built monuments such as the 9th century Borobudur and Prambanan in central Java.
+The first state to leave a substantial historical record was the Mataram kingdom that was founded in central Java at the beginning of the 8th century.
+The rulers of Mataram patronised both Hindu and Buddhist institutions, including Java's earliest Hindu temples on the Dieng Plateau.
+In the second half of the 8th century, these rulers described themselves as members of the Sailendra dynasty, which strongly supported Mahayana Buddhism.
+Monumental temple complexes such as Borobudur (late 8th century) and Prambanan (mid-9th century) in central Java were constructed at this time.

-Around the 10th century, the center of power shifted from central to eastern Java.
-The eastern Javanese kingdoms of Kediri, Singhasari and Majapahit were mainly dependent on rice agriculture, yet also pursued trade within the Indonesian archipelago, and with China and India.
-Majapahit was established by Wijaya, and by the end of the reign of Hayam Wuruk (r.
-1350–89) it claimed sovereignty over the entire Indonesian archipelago, although control was likely limited to Java, Bali, and Madura.
+In the late 920s, the center of power shifted from central to eastern Java.
+The eastern Javanese kingdoms of Kediri (c.
+1100–1222), Singhasari (1222–1292) and Majapahit (1293–c.
+1520s) were mainly dependent on rice agriculture, yet also pursued trade within the Indonesian archipelago, and with China and India.
+Majapahit was established by King Wijaya in 1293, and by the end of the reign of Hayam Wuruk (c.
+1390s) it claimed suzerainty over most of the present-day Indonesian archipelago, although its direct control was likely limited to Java, Bali, and Madura.
 Hayam Wuruk's prime minister, Gajah Mada, led many of the kingdom's territorial conquests.
-Previous Javanese kingdoms had their power based on agriculture, however, Majapahit took control of ports and shipping lanes and became Java's first commercial empire.
-With the death of Hayam Wuruk and the coming of Islam to Indonesia, Majapahit went into decline.
+For most of the 15th century, Majapahit continued to be the dominant power in eastern Java.
+(Note: While early scholars like Krom and Coedes depicted the 15th century as a period of decline for Majapahit, more recent research has shown that the kingdom remained strong until the end of the 15th century.)
+This last period of Majapahit history coincides with the first emergence of Islamic kingdoms in Java.

 Spread of Islam and rise of Islamic sultanates

-Islam became the dominant religion in Java at the end of the 16th century.
-During this era, the Islamic kingdoms of Demak, Cirebon, and Banten were ascendant.
-The Mataram Sultanate became the dominant power of central and eastern Java at the end of the 16th century.
-The principalities of Surabaya and Cirebon were eventually subjugated such that only Mataram and Banten were left to face the Dutch in the 17th century.

-Java’s Islamic tradition is known for its tolerance and harmony among faiths.
-Local religious organizations actively promote peace and inclusivity, reflecting broader values of coexistence in Indonesian society.